 This Crescent Roll Apple Dumplings Recipe is a super easy fall dessert made with crescent roll dough and apple slices in a delicious caramel sauce.
 The secret ingredient in these easy apple dumplings is lemon lime soda!

-One of the best things about apple picking season is all the delicious apple desserts!
-We love making apple crisp, apple pie dump cake and baked caramel apples.
+One of the best things about apple season is all the delicious apple desserts!

-Now, we can add these incredibly easy apple dumplings to the list of family favorites!
-This apple dumplings recipe has been around for awhile -- I actually found a copy in my grandma's recipe stash.
+These incredibly easy apple dumplings are high on the list of family favorites!
+This easy apple dumplings recipe has been around for awhile — I actually found a copy in my grandma’s recipe stash.

-What makes these dumplings so easy is you start out with crescent roll dough.
+What makes this easy dessert recipe so simple is you start out with refrigerated crescent roll dough.
 Wrap the dough around an apple wedge, and bake the crescent roll dumplings in a sweet brown sugar butter sauce with a can of Sprite or Mountain Dew.

-Sounds odd, but you guys, this works!
+Sounds odd, but this Mountain Dew apple dumplings recipe works!
 Add a scoop of vanilla ice cream over the golden brown bites of deliciousness, and enjoy your new favorite apple dessert!

 You only need a few simple ingredients to make easy apple dumplings with crescent rolls.
 You can find them in your grocery store, or you might have what you need in your fridge or pantry:

-- 2 large Granny Smith apples -- These are the best apples for baking, but pink lady, gala and golden delicious are good, as well
+• 2 large Granny Smith apples — These are the best apples for baking, but pink lady apples, gala apples and golden delicious apples are good, as well

 How to Make Apple Dumplings with Crescent Rolls